survivejs/maintenance-book/manuscript/appendices/02-customizing-eslint.md

 In this case, you report for every identifier found.
 In practice, you likely want to do something more complex than this, but this is a good starting point.

 Next, you need to execute `npm link` within `eslint-plugin-custom` to make your plugin visible to your system. `npm link` allows you to consume a development version of a library you are developing.
 To reverse the link, you can execute `npm unlink` when you feel like it.

-T> If you want to do something serious, you should point to your plugin through *package.json*.

 You need to alter the project configuration to make it find the plugin and the rule within.